Dibiase93/Instanews/README.md

 - JavaScript (AJAX from a NYTimes API)
 - Selectric plugin

+#### Learning Curve

+- Learning how to integrate AJAX request.
+- Introduction to SASS/SCSS.
+- Learning how to dynamically change an option with a variable.

 Overall, my favourite part of the project was using Scss and being able to use an API.
 Instanews opened my eyes to the power of Javascript, and specifically variables.
-I found it so amazing that I was able to use 1 variable, to change the specific text in the API that selected all of our article content, I thought I would have to re write all the javascript for each selected API.
+I found it so amazing that I was able to use the value of selected option, to dynamically change the New York Times API to display new information.

 eg: